 We get a lot of questions from people who are new to glass straws.
 One of the most frequently-asked questions is whether our glass straws could break and somehow injure someone who is sipping.

 First, we have to smile just a little.
-After all, nearly everyone puts glass to their lips thousands (upon thousands!) of times without ever once worrying about getting cut!
+After all, nearly everyone puts glass to their mouths thousands (upon thousands!) of times without ever once worrying about getting cut.

 Still, we see the, um, point.

 So, here’s the answer: Glass straws are perfectly safe unless someone CHOOSES to put a broken one into their mouth.
 And let’s be clear: it is immediately obvious to anyone paying even the slightest attention that a glass straw is chipped or broken–just as it’s easy to see if a drinking glass is chipped or broken before you put it to your lips.
 (And even in the unlikely scenario that you take a sip from a chipped glass, your risk of injury is miniscule, as any chip that was hard to detect by looking is unlikely to cause a serious cut.

 As for the idea that one could somehow bite down on a glass straw and shatter it, that is HIGHLY unlikely.
 Maybe in a world-class strong jaw contest it could happen, but under normal use, a glass straw is actually FAR LESS likely to break than your regular water glass or wine glass.
 In fact, in our wine glass vs glass straw tests, we found that 9 out of 10 times, the wine glass shattered while the glass straw remained unscathed.
 (Our poor wine glasses, though!)